-Risk Appetite Statement
+Risk Appetite and Limit Framework

-The Company's risk strategy is developed by the Risk Function and is expressed through the Risk Appetite Statement ("RAS") which articulates where and how much risk the Company is willing to take.
-The risk appetite framework includes limits by individual risk type which are defined based on the capital available and management's preference for risk in line with the Company's business strategy.
-The RAS is reviewed and approved by the Board Risk Committee on an annual basis.
+The Company articulates its appetite and tolerance for risk through its Risk Appetite and Limit Framework.
+The Company's risk appetite, as approved by the Board of Directors, represents the amount of risk that the Company is willing to accept in pursuit of its strategic objectives within the constraints imposed by its capital resources, as well as the expectations of its stakeholders as to the type of risk the Company holds within the business.
+The Risk Appetite Statement and Limit framework includes limits by individual risk type which are defined based on the capital available and management's preference for risk in line with the Company's business strategy.
+The Risk Appetite Statement and Limit frameworks reviewed and approved by the Board Risk Committee on an annual basis.

-We regularly monitor the Company's position against risk appetite through, for example, risk dashboards and limit consumption reports.
-These are intended to allow us to detect potential deviations from our internal risk limits at an early stage.
+The Risk Function regularly monitors the Company's position against risk appetite through, for example, risk dashboards and limit consumption reports.
+These are intended to allow the Risk Function to detect potential deviations from the Company's internal risk limits at an early stage.